isaacnmm/pestpolicy-hugo2XX/content/posts/do-lizards-have-bones/index.md

 At the end of femur, there is a patella bone, which helps form the knee joint.
 The leg is extended using two bones called tibia (larger) and fibular (smaller).
 These two bones function to support the weight of lizards and offer [option for attachment of leg muscles](http://jeb.biologists.org/content/214/18/3013).

-At the end of tibia and fibula lay tarsal bones that allows two
-- way motion of the arm.
+At the end of tibia and fibula lay tarsal bones that allows two-way motion of the arm.
 These bones are connected to metatarsal bones (metatarsals are elongated bones and forms base of lizards foot).
 At the end of metatarsals are phalanx bones.
 The phalanges are jointed and form the toes, which help in grasping on the ground, trees or rocks when walking.

 ###  b.
 Axial Skeleton.